ChromeUniverse/Personal-website/public/posts/index.md

 date: 2021-05-27 10:30:00
 ---

-# Welcome to my webpage!
+# Welcome!

 ---

-Hi, I'm Lucca and this is my personal website.
+Hi, I'm Lucca!
+Welcome to my personal website.

-Here you'll find lots of programming, music, electronics and life shenanigans.

-Check the sidebar to the left (or use the navbar above if you're on mobile) for essays, posts, project write-ups, interesting/relevant links and more.
+Here you'll find lots of programming, music, electronics and life things.
+Check the sidebar to the left (or use the navbar above if you're on mobile) for essays, posts, project write-ups, and more.

-If you want to know how this website was built from stratch, consider [reading this post](http://34.200.98.64:3000/making-the-website).
+If you want to know more about myself, check this post [here](/profile).

+Not sure where to start?
+Then consider reading [this post](/making-the-website) on how I built this website from scratch.

+You can also check all of my posts [here](/all).